Indian mathematics: Jain mathematics (400 BCE – 200 CE)

-In addition to Surya Prajnapti, important Jain works on mathematics included the Sthananga Sutra (c.
+In addition to Surya Prajnapti, important Jain works on mathematics included the Sthānāṅga Sūtra (c.
 300 BCE – 200 CE); the Anuyogadwara Sutra (c.
-200 BCE – 100 CE), which includes the earliest known description of factorials in Indian mathematics; and the Satkhandagama (c.
+200 BCE – 100 CE), which includes the earliest known description of factorials in Indian mathematics; and the Ṣaṭkhaṅḍāgama (c.
 2nd century CE).
 Important Jain mathematicians included Bhadrabahu (d.
 298 BCE), the author of two astronomical works, the Bhadrabahavi-Samhita and a commentary on the Surya Prajinapti; Yativrisham Acharya (c.
 176 BCE), who authored a mathematical text called Tiloyapannati; and Umasvati (c.
-150 BCE), who, although better known for his influential writings on Jain philosophy and metaphysics, composed a mathematical work called Tattwarthadhigama-Sutra Bhashya.
+150 BCE), who, although better known for his influential writings on Jain philosophy and metaphysics, composed a mathematical work called the Tattvārtha Sūtra.

 Oral tradition

 Mathematicians of ancient and early medieval India were almost all Sanskrit pandits (paṇḍita "learned man"), who were trained in Sanskrit language and literature, and possessed "a common stock of knowledge in grammar (vyākaraṇa), exegesis (mīmāṃsā) and logic (nyāya)."
 Memorisation of "what is heard" (śruti in Sanskrit) through recitation played a major role in the transmission of sacred texts in ancient India.
 Memorisation and recitation was also used to transmit philosophical and literary works, as well as treatises on ritual and grammar.
 Modern scholars of ancient India have noted the "truly remarkable achievements of the Indian pandits who have preserved enormously bulky texts orally for millennia."